 There are multiple things you can do while in the field to help improve your performance under trees and near buildings.
 By using these tips, you can reduce your time in the field while making more money with your equipment.

-Base Placement: In order to get the best performance out of your rover, you will want to place the base in a location with little to no obstructions between the receiver and the sky.
+In order to get the best performance out of your rover, you will want to place the base in a location with little to no obstructions between the receiver and the sky.
 This will ensure that the data the rover receives is of the best possible quality.
 This will give you the fastest possible fix time and repeatability between measurements.

-Observation Time: Another method you can use to increase the accuracy of your point is to increase the number of observations taken at a point.
+Another method you can use to increase the accuracy of your point is to increase the number of observations taken at a point.
 This will average a number of observations, increasing the accuracy of your measurement.

 Price and Performance: A Balancing Act